(also known as The Adventures of Flash Gordon

 - Pragmatic Adaptation: The pilot movie, which was intended have Dr. Zarkov to be sympathetic from the start, changed the circumstances of Flash and Dale boarding his rocket.
 The solution was that the visitors are forced to enter Zarkov's lair while being chased by a flood of molten lava caused by a meteor shower inflicted by Ming.
 In that crisis, Zarkov immediately invites them into his rocket and since it is the only means around to escape certain death, the young heroes get in as fast as they can before it launches for Mongo.
 Furthermore, once Zarkov explains what he hopes to do there, Flash and Dale agree to help.

 - Really 700 Years Old: If the legends are true, both Azura and Ming are centuries old.
+Ming claims to be immortal; he does at least appear to be very long-lived.

 - Redshirt Army: Hawkmen.